Actress Jane Fonda spotted with Sen Baldwin after February fundraiser in Hollywood with fellow Democrats - ExBulletin

 Brown, the chairman of the Senate Banking Committee, attended the Hollywood Hills fundraiser, according to an Instagram post from one of the event’s co-organizers.

-“If you know me, you know I’ve been a huge Sherrods fan for years!! (sic),” said Jill Goldman, who once served on former President Obama’s National Finance Committee and is a former person appointed by Obama.
+“If you know me, you know I’ve been a huge Sherrod fan for years!! (sic),” said Jill Goldman, who once served on former President Obama’s National Finance Committee and is a former Obama appointee.
 “Sherrod is a progressive champion who wins in a tough state like Ohio because the people of Ohio know he fights for them in the workplace.”

 CLICK HERE TO GET THE FOX NEWS APP

-“SHERROD is ready for a tight re-election campaign in 2024, but he can do it in a red Ohio!
+“SHERROD is ready for a tight re-election campaign in 2024, but he can do it in red Ohio!
 I love Sherrod!!
 We need Ohio to keep the Senate blue!!
-SENATE NEEDS SHERROD BROWN !!
+THE SENATE NEEDS SHERROD BROWN!!
 WE ALL NEED SHERROD NOW MORE THAN BEFORE!!! (sic),” she added.

 Brown can be seen pictured with Goldman and his wife, Connie Schultz, in the first photo of the post while the second features the senator in the middle of a discussion with Baldwin.